TheWizardsCode/UnityDocGen/README.md

 # Editor Documentation generator for Unity

-Generate editor documentation for MonoBehaviours and ScriptableObjects from `[Tooltip]` and other field attributes.
+Generate in-editor documentation for MonoBehaviours and ScriptableObjects.
+This documentation is displayed in the Editor as well as enabling markdown documentation to be generated.

+Adds a `[DocGen]` attribute that allows more documentation text to be added to a MonoBehaviour, ScriptableObject or a field.
+This text will be displayed in the inspector as well as in the generated documentation.

-# Output
+# Markdown Output

-The system outputs a relatively simple markdown file documenting all fields that are serialized by the Editor, for example:
+The system outputs a markdown file documenting all MonoBehaviours, ScriptableOjects and any fields that are serialized by the Editor.
+This documentation will contain useful information captured in `[Tooltip]` and other field attributes.
+Additional detail can be provided using a new `[DocGen]` attribute.

+ For example:

 ```
-# WizardsCode.Tools.Editor.DocGen.ExampleMonoBehaviour
+# WizardsCode.Tools.DocGen.ExampleMonoBehaviour

+DocGen adds a DocGen attribute that allows more documentation text to be added to a MonoBehaviour or ScriptableObject.
+This text will be displayed in the inspector as well as in the generated documentation.

 ## Public String (String)

 This is a public string field with a tooltip (you are reading it now).

+### Details

+Using the DocGen attribute you can add additional documentation to a field that doesn't fit into a ToolTip.
+This content will only be visible if the field is expanded.
+The content will also appear in the generated documentation.

 Default Value     : "This is the default value of this string."